 A well-coordinated attack, similar to Metcalf, has the potential to cause widespread disruption of electrical services.
 Coordinated attacks on multiple locations would likely result in cascading failures with the potential to disable an entire region for weeks if not months.
 Recently NERC, the North American Electric Reliability Corporation, has been mandated to develop standards to address physical security threats, including gunfire and explosive attacks.

 When seeking a security solution designed to address gunfire, insist on technology that will identify a wide-range of gunfire impulsive events.
-ShotSpotter SiteSecure™ is the only technology that provides the ability to detect and locate indoor or outdoor gunfire in a single turnkey technology platform.
-With ShotSpotter SiteSecure, first responders and security operations will be notified of gunfire attacks at your facility within seconds, providing a complete “bubble” of protection around any critical substation facility.
+ShotSpotter SiteSecure™ is the only technology that provides the ability to detect and locate outdoor gunfire in a single turnkey technology platform.
+With ShotSpotter SiteSecure, first responders and security operations will be notified of gunfire attacks at your facility within 45 seconds, providing a complete “bubble” of protection around any critical substation facility.

 Download the SiteSecure Energy Datasheet